 It comes down to jobs, and the deal that brought Foxconn to Wisconsin in the first place.

 In its initial agreement with the state — the one that resulted in a record-setting incentive package that could be worth upwards of $4 billion to the company — Foxconn pledged that it would create 13,000 jobs for state workers.

 At the time, the bulk of those jobs were scheduled to be in manufacturing.
 But last month, Foxconn waffled back and forth on its original plan, saying for a time that its focus had shifted toward research and development and away from manufacturing.

-Foxconn still owes the state 13,000 jobs.
+If it wishes to remain eligible for those incentives, Foxconn will still owe the state 13,000 jobs.
 And a move toward research could center its in-state hiring bottleneck over UW-Madison.